MBB-team/VBA-toolbox/_wiki/statistical-models.md

 VBA includes a simple version of RFT, which obtains when applied to 1D signals (e.g., intra-EEG traces, eyetracking data, skin conductance responses, etc...).
 It is based upon two main functions:

 - **`RFT_main.m`**: this is a generic call to 1D-RFT, which can be tailored to any user-specific application.
 It deals with different sorts of random fields, namely: Gaussian, Student's t or Fisher's F. It provides corrected p-values for set-, cluster- and peak- level inferences, and yields an output structure `out` that contains the complete list of corrected and uncorrected p-values (at each level of inference) for an exhaustive results report.
 NB: as for neuroimaging, cluster-level inference requires the specification of a "cluster-inducing" threshold (default corresponds to p=0.01 uncorrected).
 - **`RFT_GLM_contrast.m`**: this applies RFT to GLM-based contrast inference.
 As `GLM_contrast,.m`, this function requires the specification of a design matrix (which is applied to a dimension orthogonal to samples of the random field, e.g., trials), a contrast vector/matrix and the type of summary statistics (i.e. "t" or "F") that ensues.
-We will describe an exmaple application below.
+We will describe an example application below.

 Let us assume that our experiment consists in a 2x2 factorial design, with 8 trials per design cell.
 On each trial, we measure some peri-stimulus response, e.g., a skin conductance response, which has 10^3 time samples.
 We want to infer on when, in peri-stimulus time, there is a significant interaction of our two experimental factors.
 First, the corresponding design matrix and contrast would look something like this: